A Vision-Based Navigation System for Arable Fields: Experimental Study

-The row switching manoeuvre presented in this paper is a three-step process that involves 6 state transitions as illustrated in Figure \ref{fig:fsm}.
-The accuracy and the performance of each transition is individually evaluated during the experiments.
+The row switching manoeuvre presented in Section \ref{sec:rsw} is a three-step process that involves 6 state transitions as illustrated in Figure \ref{fig:fsm}.
+The accuracy and the performance of each transition are individually evaluated during the experiments.
 The Hexman Mark-1 robot was programmed to follow a crop row and automatically detect the EOR and re-entry positions.
 The proposed row-switching manoeuvre is automatically started based on the EOR detection trigger.
-The path of the robot during the row-switching manoeuvre was tracked using the onboard RTK GNSS tracker with sub-centimeter accuracy.
+The path of the robot during the row-switching manoeuvre was tracked using the onboard RTK GNSS tracker with sub-centimetre accuracy.